Adrianne is an attorney with a passion for representing her primary client base: architects, engineers, and other design professionals.

 In 2018, Adrianne was recognized as one of the 50 Most Influential Women in the greater Charlotte area by the Mecklenburg Times.
 The annual list spotlights the important role women play in the greater Charlotte region and emphasizes community leadership and influence.
 She recently participated in CREW Charlotte's Authentic Leadership Program, joining a cohort of women, at all stages of their careers, on an intensive journey through self-discovery, learning how to understand and use their strengths, developing their own authentic leadership styles, and cultivating their full leadership potential.

-Ms. Chillemi is admitted to practice in the New York and North Carolina state courts as well as the United States District and Bankruptcy Courts for the Western District of North Carolina.
+Prior to joining HSSM, Adrianne practiced in the bankruptcy and financial restructuring groups of Moore & Van Allen, PPLC in Charlotte and Pillsbury Winthrop, LLC (now Pillsbury Winthrop Shaw Pittman) in New York, New York.
+She is admitted to practice in the New York, North Carolina, and Virginia state courts as well as the United States District and Bankruptcy Courts for the Western District of North Carolina.

 - Appellate Advocacy